CloudCard-App/web-ng/README.md

-# web-ng
+# CloudCard

-Next-Gen version of the web app
+Next-Gen version of the web app.
+See it in action [here](cloudcard-web.herokuapp.com)